silentorb/game-design/marloth/combat.md

     * Here the nebulous state is temporary and usually promptly resolved, as opposed to passive combat where any similar states may never have a clear resolution
     * Conversely, players get annoyed when engagements against bullet sponges drag on and it is too unclear how much further damage is required to end the battle

+### Weighing the Cost

+#### Deadlier enemies

+* So far Marloth's survival aspect means enemies don't need to be deadly, they just need to add to the continual loss of player resources

+* It can add to the horror for enemies to feel really dangerous, though horror is not priority for Marloth, it's a secondary element

+  * Besides, deadlier enemies don't feel as scary if they can be quickly killed

+#### Elimination as a challenge

+  * Avoiding enemies is a sufficient alternative challenge

+#### Accomplishment

+* This may be a real issue and I may need to periodically take inventory and make sure the gameplay has enough alternative micro-achievements
+  * Gathering resources is one of the alternatives
+    * It's not my favorite alternative but it is still something
+    * It may be good to put extra detail into gathering resources and making the audio and visuals feel cool and flashy, like something significant has just been achieved
+  * Sleeping is another alternative
+    * Particularly sleeping and gaining health from it
+    * Since the player can sleep early, it may be worth visually/aurally differentiating a rushed sleep from a more significant sleep
+  * Maybe there's some small way to add fanfare for bypassing an enemy?

+#### Security

+* More than the other elimination benefits, this one is a double-edged sword and not having it shouldn't be a problem

+#### Crowd Control

+* So far Marloth's threat design is relying heavily on stationary enemies and even distributions across maps, greatly helping limit threat congestion

+#### UX

+* I don't know of any real substitute for enemy death UX, but it's a minor point and probably not essential

 ## Surrounded by Enemies

 * Possibly a part of the solution for this will be to gauge timing, where enemies are not always threats